Last updated November 11th, 2023.

 A notable rule is that you must send the money for your condo to Thailand in terms of foreign currency in order for the condo to be in your name.
 In other words, the foreign currency must be sent to a Thai bank and they must do the currency conversion into Thai baht.

 Once you’ve gotten through the initial bureaucracy, you’ll be in fairly good shape though.
-Real estate ownership laws in Thailand are quite strong and the government uses a computerized record system to track titles and other important documents.
+Property ownership laws in Thailand are strong and the government uses a computerized record system to track titles and other important documents.

 How Much Does a Bangkok Condo Cost?